JustPowerful/Dominos-Encoding/Readme.md

 ### How the algorithm works ?

-it takes the 1s and turn them to 0s, same thing to 0s :
+it takes the 1s and turn them to 0s, same thing with 0s :

 ![Image of The Algorithm](https://www.mediafire.com/convkey/094f/sqfc8nj53aq3td6zg.jpg)